KruASe76/tablist-tweaks/README.md

 ## Configuration

-- Time player has to stand still to get the "idle" symbol (in seconds)
+- The time player has to stand still to get the "idle" symbol (in seconds)

 ## Reference